Welcome to our Chelmsford campus

 • a floodlit MUGA (Multi Use Games Area).

 If you're interested in playing competitively, consider joining one of our sports clubs.
-Or, if you simply want to have fun and try some new things, there are 'turn up and play' Campus Sport sessions throughout the year.
+Or, if you simply want to have fun and try new things, there are 'turn up and play' Campus Sport sessions throughout the year.

 There are a number of quiet spaces on our Chelmsford campus: